camaloon/print-on-demand-api-docs/source/index.html.md

 Welcome to Camaloon Print On Demand API (version 1.0)!

+This API allows Print On Demand clients with ad hoc ecommerce platforms to connect to Camaloon Print On Demand platform.

+The API is asynchronous and event based (via webhooks).

 # Webhooks to Camaloon

 In this section we are going to describe webhooks originated by events on the origin ecommerce platform.